What Is Self-Care Anyway? Here’s What You Need To Know.

 The Five Dimensions of Self-Care

-The five different dimensions of self-care include physical, intellectual, social, spiritual, and emotional aspects.
+There are three different dimensions that I emphasize the most when it comes to self-care: mental, physical, spiritual.
+If you’ve tried my self-care routine method, you’ll understand why.
+There are also two bonus dimensions: social and emotional.
 Incorporating activities from each dimension into your life means you’ll be nourishing every aspect in your life and ultimately getting better at self-care (probably without even realizing you’re doing it).

 The physical dimension of self-care encompasses safety, health, nutrition, movement, physical touch, and sexual needs.
-When you practice activities for your physical well-being, you can increase your energy levels and boost your self-esteem – plus, you’ll feel like most irresistible person on the planet.
+When you practice activities for your physical well-being, you can increase your energy levels and boost your self-esteem.

 Examples of Physical Self-Care:

 - Taking an Epsom bath or long shower